-Now bring the comet over to the light source (overhead projector) and place it on top.
-Observe and record what happens to the comet.
-(5 points)
+2. Now bring the comet over to the light source (overhead projector) and place it on top.
+Observe, and then describe what happens to the comet (5 points):

-17.4.3 Comet Strength
+16.8.2 Comet Strength

 Comets, like all objects in the solar system, are held together by their internal strength.
 If they pass too close to a large body, such as Jupiter, their internal strength is not large enough to compete with the powerful gravity of the massive body.
-In that case, a comet can be broken apart into smaller pieces.
+In such encounters, a comet can be broken apart into smaller pieces.
 In 1994, we saw evidence of this when Comet Shoemaker-Levy/9 impacted into Jupiter.
 In 1992, that comet passed very close to Jupiter and was fragmented into pieces.
 Two years later, more than 21 cometary fragments crashed into Jupiter's atmosphere, creating spectacular (but temporary) "scars" on Jupiter's cloud deck.

-After everyone in your group has carefully examined your comet, it is time to say goodbye.
+Exercise: After everyone in your group has carefully examined your comet, it is time to say goodbye.
 Take a sample rock and your comet, go outside, and drop them both on the sidewalk.
 What happened to each object?
-(5 points)
+(2 points)